offscale/libacquire/README.md

 Dynamically links to shared libraries, defaulting to what's already installed on your OS by default.

+If your OS doesn't have the dependency, an optimised dependency free version will be `add_library`'d and depended upon.

 *† default on that OS*

 *\* WiP, not usable yet*